 The Neighborhood Tree Program is a partnership between the City of Falls Church, the Village Preservation and Improvement Society, and volunteers to help restore and maintain a healthy tree canopy.
 The program began in 2000.

-Our focus is twofold.
-First we strive to educate residents about the benefits of trees and to encourage them to take an active role in caring for trees.
-Our second emphasis is on collecting donations to purchase and plant native shade trees near streets and sidewalks to cool our community and make it a more inviting place to walk, bike and interact with our neighbors.
+What does the NTP do?
+First, we strive to educate residents about the benefits of trees and to encourage them to take an active role in planting and caring for trees.
+Second, we collect donations to purchase and plant native shade trees near streets and sidewalks to cool our community and make it a more inviting place to walk, bike and interact with our neighbors.
 Shade trees are planted in residential yards within the public right-of-way of the street curb, using volunteer labor coupled with logistical support from the City’s tree professionals at no cost to the landowner.
 Third, we aim to make native tree saplings available to landowners who do not have sufficient public right-of-way space for a street tree.
 Landowners volunteer to plant these saplings on other parts of their properties to help regenerate our community’s shared tree canopy.

 Trees in the City of Falls Church, Virginia Guidebook celebrates trees in our community and has been a collaborative effort involving the Village Preservation and Improvement Society (VPIS), the City Arborist and the Tree Commission.
 The guide covers the diversity of tree species and the important role trees play in helping make Falls Church such an enjoyable place to live.
 You can download the guide as a PDF: VPIS Tree Book